KraftAffix/Wuthering-Waves-Download-Library/README.md

 \
 Torrent links for now, will add another option soon

-# LINKS BELOW ARE THE FILES THAT ARE PROVIDED FROM THE LAUNCHER
+# BELOW IS THE DOMAIN THEY USED TO HOST THE FILES
-`hw-pcdownload-qcloud.aki-game`‎ / `hw-pcdownload-akamai.aki-game` /
+`hw-pcdownload-qcloud.aki-game.net`‎ / `hw-pcdownload-akamai.aki-game.net` /
-`hw-pcdownload-aws.aki-game` /
+`hw-pcdownload-aws.aki-game.net` /
-`pcdownload-huoshan.aki-game`
+`pcdownload-huoshan.aki-game.net`
 ___
 | Version | OS | Server | Link |
 |:-------:|:--:|:------:|:----:|